Tamber Bey Vineyards produced their first commercial vintage in 2001 (merely 150 cases) and now crafts over 5,000 cases a year and growing.

 The 2018 Tamber Bey Merlot, Yountville is 100% varietal from the Deux Chevaux Vineyard in Yountville.
 Color is not a problem with this wine – shows deep ruby in the glass.
 One immediately notices the powerful aromatics.
 Initially the bouquet reveals notes of freshly baked bread just out of the oven (the smell of yeast), dark chocolate, plum, black currant, boysenberry and a hint of dried tobacco leaf.
 This is a very distinctive bouquet.
 Offers mouth filling fruit – the palate is juicy with light to medium textured tannins.
 The finish is a bit savory, persisting with both some pepper spice notes and cedar.
 There is plenty of character to pique the interest of those who generally gravitate toward rich Napa Valley grown and produced Cabernet Sauvignon.
 Very nicely done.

-The 2016 Tamber Bey Deux Chevaux Vineyard Cabernet Sauvignon is deep ruby red in color – both elegant and ripe on the bouquet, it offers aromas of ripe blackberry and dark plum along with pretty secondary aromas including French vanilla bean, espresso, raisins soaked in rum, and a pleasing brown chocolate nuance.
+The 2016 Tamber Bey Deux Chevaux Vineyard Cabernet Sauvignon is deep ruby red in color.
+Both elegant and ripe on the bouquet, it offers aromas of ripe blackberry and dark plum along with pretty secondary aromas including French vanilla bean, espresso, raisins soaked in rum, and a pleasing brown chocolate nuance.
 Rounded on the entry and packed with flavor shows blackberry and boysenberry – more black fruit dominated then red fruit.
 Lingers with dessert spices and well-integrated somewhat chalky tannins (not grippy).
-A crowd pleaser.
+This bottling is clearly a crowd pleaser.

 A red blend called Rabicano is named after specific set of white markings often found on horses.
 Their first vintage was merely 350 cases but quickly sold out; the next vintage reached 1200 cases.
 This wine is crafted each year to be food friendly although the varietal percentages do change each vintage.